-Abbreviations: CI=confidence interval; IFN- $\alpha$ -interferon- $\alpha$ ; OS=overall survival; RCC=renal cell carcinoma
+Abbreviations: CI=confidence interval; IFN-a=interferon-a; OS=overall survival; RCC=renal cell carcinoma

 PRO were measured using the Functional Assessment of Cancer Therapy-Advanced Kidney Cancer Symptom Index (FKSI) and the Functional Assessment of Cancer Therapy-General (FACT-G).
 PRO endpoints include the FKSI score, its Disease Related Symptoms subscale (FKSI-DRS) score, the FACT-G total score and its four subscale scores (Physical Well-Being [PWB], Social/Family Well-Being [SWB], Emotional Well-Being [EWB] and Functional Well-Being [FWB].
 The FKSI-DRS was pre-specified as the primary PRO endpoint and used to assess patient-reported kidney cancer related symptoms (lack of energy/fatigue, pain/bone pain, weight loss, shortness of breath, cough, fever, and hematuria) in 719 subjects.
-Subjects treated with sunitinib reported statistically significant better FKSI-DRS index scores ( $p \le 0.0071$ ), FKSI scores ( $p \le 0.0133$ ), FACT-G total scores ( $p \le 0.0244$ ), PWB ( $p \le 0.0208$ ), and FWB ( $p \le 0.0044$ ) than subjects treated with IFN- $\alpha$ at all post-baseline assessment time points up to 20 cycles of treatment.
-For PWB, SWB, and EWB, the statistical significance level increased above the 0.05 level after cycle 13, cycle-15-day 1, and cycle 10 respectively.
+Subjects treated with sunitinib reported statistically significant better FKSI-DRS index scores ( $p \le 0.0071$ ), FKSI scores ( $p \le 0.0133$ ), FACT-G total scores (p $\leq$ 0.0244), PWB (p $\leq$ 0.0208), and FWB (p $\leq$ 0.0044) than subjects treated with IFN- $\alpha$ at all post-baseline assessment time points up to 20 cycles of treatment.
+For PWB, SWB, and EWB, the statistical significance level increased above the 0.05 level after cycle 13, cycle 15 day 1, and cycle 10 respectively.
 Compared to the pre-established minimum clinically important differences for these endpoints, the between treatment differences for kidney cancer related symptoms (FKSI at all postbaseline timepoints and FKSI-DRS after cycle 3, day 1) and overall quality of life (FACT-G) at all post-baseline time points were considered clinically meaningful.

-Cytokine-refractory metastatic renal cell carcinoma
+Cytokine-refractory MRCC

-A Phase 2 study of sunitinib was conducted in patients who were refractory to prior cytokine therapy with interleukin-2 or IFN- $\alpha$ .
-Sixty-three patients received a starting dose of 50 mg sunitinib orally, once daily for 4 consecutive weeks followed by a 2-week rest period, to comprise a complete cycle of 6 weeks (Schedule 4/2).
-The primary efficacy endpoint was ORR, based on Response Evaluation Criteria in Solid Tumours (RECIST).
+A Phase 2 study of sunitinib was conducted in subjects who were refractory to prior cytokine therapy with interleukin-2 or IFN- $\alpha$ .
+Sixty-three (63) subjects received a starting dose of 50 mg of sunitinib orally, once daily for 4 consecutive weeks followed by a 2-week rest period, to comprise a complete cycle of 6 weeks (schedule 4/2).
+The primary efficacy endpoint was ORR based on RECIST.
 Secondary endpoints included TTP, PFS, duration of response (DR), and OS.

-In this study, the objective response rate was 36.5% (95% CI: 24.7%, 49.6%) and the median TTP/PFS was 37.7 weeks (95% CI: 24.0, 46.4).
+In this study the ORR was 36.5% (95% CI: 24.7%, 49.6%) and the median TTP/PFS was 37.7 weeks (95% CI: 24.0, 46.4).

-A confirmatory, open-label, single-arm, multi-centre study evaluating the efficacy and safety of sunitinib was conducted in patients with MRCC who were refractory to prior cytokine therapy.
-106 patients received at least one 50 mg dose of sunitinib on Schedule 4/2.
+A confirmatory, open-label, single-arm, multi-centre study evaluating the efficacy and safety of sunitinib was conducted in subjects with MRCC who were refractory to prior cytokine therapy.
+One hundred and six (106) subjects received at least one 50 mg dose of sunitinib on Schedule 4/2.
 The primary efficacy endpoint of this study was ORR.
-Secondary endpoints included TTP, PFS, duration of response (DR) and OS.
+Secondary endpoints included TTP, PFS, DR and OS.